Piyussh37/Agriculture-Bootstrap-Website/README.md

-MINIMIZE YOUR BROWSER ZOOM UPTO 50% OF WEB BROWSER TO SEE PERFECT OUTPUT.
+MINIMIZE YOUR BROWSER WIDTH ZOOM UPTO 50% OF WEB BROWSER TO SEE PERFECT OUTPUT.

 # Agricultural Website